Emma (novel): Principal characters

-Mrs. Weston was Emma's governess for sixteen years as Miss Anne Taylor and remains her closest friend and confidante after she marries Mr. Weston.
+Mrs Weston was Emma's governess for sixteen years as Miss Anne Taylor and remains her closest friend and confidante after she marries Mr Weston.
 She is a sensible woman who loves Emma.
-Mrs. Weston acts as a surrogate mother to her former charge and, occasionally, as a voice of moderation and reason.
+Mrs Weston acts as a surrogate mother to her former charge and, occasionally, as a voice of moderation and reason.
 The Weston and the Woodhouse families see each other almost daily.
 Near the end of the story, the Westons' baby Anna is born.

-Mr. Weston is a widower and a business man living in Highbury who marries Miss Taylor in his early 40s, after buying a house called Randalls.
+Mr Weston is a widower and a businessman living in Highbury who marries Miss Taylor in his early 40s, after buying a house called Randalls.
 By his first marriage, he is father to Frank Weston Churchill, who was adopted and raised by his late wife's brother and his wife.
 He sees his son in London each year.
 He married his first wife, Miss Churchill, when he was a captain in the militia, posted near her home.
-Mr. Weston is a sanguine, optimistic man, who enjoys socialising, making friends quickly in business and among his neighbours.
+Mr Weston is a sanguine, optimistic man, who enjoys socialising, making friends quickly in business and among his neighbours.

-Miss Bates is a friendly, garrulous spinster whose mother, Mrs. Bates, is a friend of Mr. Woodhouse.
+Miss Bates is a friendly, garrulous spinster whose mother, Mrs Bates, is a friend of Mr Woodhouse.
 Her niece is Jane Fairfax, daughter of her late sister.
-She was raised in better circumstances in her younger days as the vicar's daughter; now she and her mother rent rooms in the home of another in Highbury.
+She was raised in better circumstances in her younger days as the vicar's daughter; now she and her mother rent rooms in Highbury.
 One day, Emma humiliates her on a day out in the country, when she alludes to her tiresome prolixity.

-Mr. Henry Woodhouse, Emma's father, is always concerned for his health, and to the extent that it does not interfere with his own, the health and comfort of his friends.
+Mr Henry Woodhouse, Emma's father, is always concerned for his health, and to the extent that it does not interfere with his own, the health and comfort of his friends.
 He is a valetudinarian (i.e., similar to a hypochondriac but more likely to be genuinely ill).
-He assumes that a great many things are hazardous to his health.
-His daughter Emma gets along with him well, and he loves both his daughters.
+He assumes that a great many things are hazardous to his health, especially draughts of wind.
+Emma gets along with him well, and he loves both his daughters.
 He laments that "poor Isabella" and especially "poor Miss Taylor" have married and live away from him.
 He is a fond father and fond grandfather who did not remarry when his wife died; instead he brought in Miss Taylor to educate his daughters and become part of the family.
 Because he is generous and well-mannered, his neighbours accommodate him when they can.
+Although his Hartfield estate is relatively modest, Mr Woodhouse owns substantial other property which provides him with an income scarcely less than that of Mr Knightly at Donwell Abbey, but he does not play any part in the public goveranance of the village.